How Long Do Squirrels Live, Squirrel Lifespan, Squirrel Control Services

 Weaning and Independence

-Weaning usually occurs when the kittens are about eight to ten weeks old.
-During this time, the mother teaches them essential survival skills, such as foraging for food and recognizing predators.
-By the end of this period, squirrel babies are more independent but continue to stay close to the nest for protection and guidance.
+Weaning begins when squirrel kittens are around eight to ten weeks old.
+During this period, the mother squirrel teaches them key survival skills, including finding food and identifying predators.
+By the end of weaning, the young squirrels become more independent but remain near the nest for safety and continued learning.

 Stage 2: Young Squirrels